alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 cf unset-space-role ana@example.com acme sandbox SpaceDeveloper
 ```

-Refer to the [Cloud Foundry reference guide on `cf unset-space-role`](https://cli.cloudfoundry.org/en-US/cf/unset-space-role.html) for a complete list of roles.
+Refer to the [Cloud Foundry reference guide on `cf unset-space-role`](https://cli.cloudfoundry.org/en-US/cf/unset-space-role.html) [external link] for a complete list of roles.

 ### Invite users to an org

-Org managers can add users to their org when they join their team:
+Org managers can use the GOV.UK PaaS admin tool to invite users to their org when they join their team.

 1. Sign into the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk).
 1. Select the appropriate org.